- SAP reported customer numbers on HANA — right up until 2015.

 “The customer said they had no plans to use HANA, so I asked why, then, had they bought it.
 They explained that their procurement had negotiated all the SAP modules they wanted and the price.
 The final order docs came back from SAP with HANA added to the product list as the last line, the entire order price allocated to HANA, and the word “Included” next to all the products that they were actually buying – as if the ERP modules were components of some sort of HANA “suite”.

 So SAP found a way to book millions in revenue to Hana even though their customer had no use for it and didn’t want it.
 This customer didn’t object as they were told by SAP that they were getting a free product that they might use/need one day and would mature over time.
 So they let it go.”

 SAP had grand plans for HANA, and when they did not pan out, SAP stopped reporting HANA customer numbers.
-Secondly, the numbers that were reported were significantly exaggerated because HANA was being adopted by consulting firms and other associated companies that are part o the SAP ecosystem that did not reflect real usage.
+Secondly, the reported numbers were significantly exaggerated because HANA was being adopted by consulting firms and other associated companies that are part o the SAP ecosystem that did not reflect real usage.

 This article in Diginomica receives a 1 out of 10 for accuracy.
-Furthermore, at the time of this article was published, Diginomica was a sponsor.
-This is the problem with a compliant media, that is looking for income from the entity they are covering.
+Furthermore, at the time this article was published, Diginomica was a sponsor.
+This is the problem with compliant media that is looking for income from the entity they are covering.